External Data Sources¶

 return dql_like_res

-If you only want to understand data transformation processing and don't care about the query process (or temporarily have no actual database to query), you can refer to the following code:
+If you only want to understand data transformation processing and don't care about the query process (or temporarily don't have an actual database to query), you can refer to the following code:

-- Data Query Function Example (without MySQL query part)
+- Example of data query function (without MySQL query part)

 import json